anonymousforJIII/-Gazebo-Simulator-for-Cooperative-Costmap/README.md

 ---

 ## Contact
-If you have questions regarding the paper or this simulation framework, please refer to the official CoRL 2025 manuscript submission.
+If you have questions regarding the paper or this simulation framework, please refer to the official JIII 2025 manuscript submission.